 Apply, Info Sessions, Stay in Touch

 - Apply here by September 29, 2023.
 It should only take 15-20 minutes to apply.

 - Recording of our information session (recorded Sept.
 21).
 View our slides, or watch the 20-minute video on Zoom, Password: Pzn+Hn80

 - Sign up to stay in touch by email and be notified about information sessions and developments in the program

 - Answers to common questions are posted to our page for Frequently Asked Questions (FAQ) for libraries.

 - Contact us by email.
 Write to Benjamin Stokes, director of the Playful City Lab at American University, at PlayfulCityLab@gmail.com

 Postcard for recruiting libraries

-We are distributing this postcard at conferences — let us know if you’d like copies!
+We are distributing this postcard — let us know if you’d like copies!